Center for Medicare and Medicaid Innovation

-Since its founding, CMMI has produced three models that have been certified for expansion based on meeting the above criteria: the Pioneer Accountable Care Organization (ACO) Model and the Medicare Diabetes Prevention Program, and Medicare Prior Authorization Model for Repetitive Scheduled Non-Emergent Ambulance Transport (RSNAT).
+Since its founding, CMMI has produced four models that have been certified for expansion based on meeting the above criteria: the Pioneer Accountable Care Organization (ACO) Model, the Medicare Diabetes Prevention Program, the Medicare Prior Authorization Model for Repetitive Scheduled Non-Emergent Ambulance Transport (RSNAT), and, most recently, the Home Health Value-Based Purchasing Model.

+There has been criticism by some over the fact that CMMI has only produced the four expanded models in the last decade, despite launching over 50 model tests.
+Former director Brad Smith stated in a 2021 article that most models did not produce savings and were in fact on pace to lose billions of dollars, a number far larger than the savings generated by the four expanded models.

 Leadership

-CMMI is currently led by Deputy Administrator and Director Liz Fowler, who served as special assistant to President Obama on health care and economic policy at the National Economic Council.
-Previous directors include Adam Boehler and Patrick Conway.
+CMMI is currently led by Deputy Administrator and Director Abe Sutton, who formerly served in roles at the National Economic Council, Domestic Policy Council and Department of Health and Human Services during President Trump's first term.
+Previous directors include Adam Boehler and Patrick H. Conway.